RyanKung/ryankung.github.io/src/posts/2017-06-15-metaphysical-micro-services-modeling.md

 system Thus a presciptive model is one that can be used to construct the target system[1].

+Above all we should define that our Distrbute System should obey follow rules.

+* Single-purpose
+* Modular and independent
+* Does not share a persistence layer

 ### 1.1 Descriptive with Functional

 A Functional is a Function which accept a paramater $\theta$ and output a